jianminchen/CoachingFromTsinghua/ReadMe.md

 Everything I do is out of date, I guess.
 I like to study Kobe and motivate myself to be a learning machine starting from 2020.

+Knowledge is power.
+I should have learned the lesson when I had my first 401 K deposit back in 1999.
+It took me 20 years to learn that.
+Now I like to be a top finance learner in the world.
+I will write every day on the topic, learn and push myself to focus on basics.